 The choice between central structure and lateral structure is not about which staircase is better in absolute terms.
 Both solutions guarantee solidity, safety, and high construction quality.

-The final decision is mainly a matter of available dimensions and the aesthetic result you want to achieve in the space.
+The final decision is above all a matter of available dimensions and aesthetic result you want to achieve in the space.

-The lateral structure generally requires more generous widths and becomes a more present architectural element, capable of characterizing the environment.
-The central structure, instead, allows greater freedom in measurements and offers a lighter and more minimal visual impact.
+Lateral structure generally requires more generous widths and becomes a more present architectural element, capable of characterising the environment.
+Central structure, instead, allows greater freedom in measurements and offers a lighter and more minimal visual impact.

-In this sense, Composity and Knock represent two different interpretations of the open riser staircase:
+In this sense, Composity and Knock represent two different interpretations of the open staircase:

-- Composity, with lateral structure, is ideal when space allows and you want a protagonist staircase, with a decisive and compositional design.
+- Composity, with lateral structure, is ideal when space allows it and you want a protagonist staircase, with decisive and compositional design.

-- Knock, with central structure, adapts more easily to variable dimensional contexts and to those seeking an essential visual sign.
+- Knock, with central structure, adapts more easily to variable dimensional contexts and to those seeking an essential visual mark.

-Therefore, there is no "superior" solution to the other: the most correct choice arises from the balance between stairwell measurements, environment style, and the role the staircase must have within the project.
+Therefore, there is no "superior" solution over the other: the most correct choice arises from the balance between stairwell measurements, environment style, and role the staircase must have within the project.

 In both cases, choosing a Rintal staircase means integrating into the space a design object that combines functionality, style, and design freedom.
-Our open riser staircases are designed to adapt to different architectural contexts, offering modular and customizable solutions that transform into true protagonists of the space.
+Our open staircases are designed to adapt to different architectural contexts, offering modular and customisable solutions that transform into true protagonists of the space.